ketaro-m/2Dcontours-to-3Dmountain/README.md

 <img src="https://github.com/ketaro-m/3D-object-creation-from-handwriting-contours/blob/master/img/contour1to3d.png" width="320px">

-### <Additional Functions>
+### Additional Functions
-・Change image types on the left window by clicking ...
+- Change image types on the left window by clicking ...
-    scroll wheel - original handwriting picture
+  - scroll wheel - original handwriting picture
-    right button - contours image
+  - right button - contours image
-    left  button - colored contours image
+  - left  button - colored contours image

-・Look at 3D object from various angles by dragging it with the left button.
+- Look at 3D object from various angles by dragging it with the left button.

-・Change the size of 3D Object by dragging it with the right button.
+- Change the size of 3D Object by dragging it with the right button.

-・Change the color range by typing
+- Change the color range by typing
-    "r" on keyboard - narrow the range
+  - "r" on keyboard - narrow the range
-    "b" on keyboard - widen the range
+  - "b" on keyboard - widen the range

-・Change the mode of 3D object by typing
+- Change the mode of 3D object by typing
-    "d" on keyboard - "default mode"
+  - "d" on keyboard - "default mode"
-    "s" on keyboard - "smooth mode" (the slope will be smoother)
+  - "s" on keyboard - "smooth mode" (the slope will be smoother)